What you may want to know about your Volvo EX90 EV

 The tires are the same on both models.
 The rear tires are wider than the front, limiting tire rotation to equalize wear.
 The car is heavy and the tires need to be rated for the weight.
 There is no spare tire, not just a Volvo thing.
 I guess car companies don't think we can change tires anymore.

 The tire pressure on the door for my Volvo is listed at 41 PSI.
 I found one morning when the temperature dropped that all 4 of my tires showed under-inflated.
 They were all 38 PSI cold on this cool day.
-My tires show a max PSI of 50 PSI, hot.
+My tires are labeled for max PSI of 50 PSI, this means hot.
 I would not go much above the 41 PSI since tire pressure grows as tires warm up in use.
 I put them to 44 PSI for a little margin.
 I do not recommend under-inflation for any car, but bigger cars and trucks can soon ruin an under-inflated tire.
 With just 3 PSI from recommended to under-inflated you need to check them at least monthly.

 You must connect the Volvo App on your phone to the Car AND create a digital key in your Digital Wallet.
 (Android)